product-noob/product-noob.github.io/_posts/2020-12-18-Journey to create the Covid Slot Finder Tool.md

 title: Covid-19 Slot Finder App
 ---

+What started as a weekend project ended up becoming one of the most popular vaccination tool for millions of people in the country!
+This is behind the scenes story of how the Paytm Vaccine Finder tool came to life; it's a story of what at the surface may seem to be an easy problem, takes a large, capable team and multiple iterations to make it work!

 ## **How we started:**

 It all started with a [Tweet](https://twitter.com/vijayshekhar/status/1387260729028272129)!
 Isn't that always the case now-a-days?